Don’t panic, I’m not ill. That’s a big smile on my face in the photo and I’m enjoying a fabulous Vitamin Infusion at Central Healthcare in Newcastle.

 The Central Healthcare clinic is so easy to find as it is just behind Newcastle Train Station.
 There’s plenty of parking nearby and finding a space was so easy which I definitely think helps to calm the ol’ nerves before stepping into the unknown.
-If you’d watched my Snapchat (WLLofficial) before I went in, you’d know how nervous I was and how silly I felt afterwards knowing that there wasn’t any need to worry at all!
+Before I went in, I was so nervous but I felt silly afterwards knowing that there wasn’t any need to worry at all!

 The atmosphere at Central Healthcare is welcoming and made me feel immediately relaxed and at ease.
 There’s a small but perfectly formed waiting area and one large treatment room which is booked on an individual basis, offering a private and personal service that’s bespoke to the individual.

 Following a short consultation where the nurse, Gill Brooks, explained all about the Vitamin Infusion that I would be having and went through my consultation, I was ready for my treatment.
 This takes place on the chair in the photographs above which is adjusted to make you super comfortable for the duration of your infusion.

 To begin, the nurse found the vein in my arm and put the needle in, along with the tape and compress to keep it in place.
 This didn’t hurt AT ALL.